EIPStackGroup/OpENer/README.md

 Compile for Windows XP/7/8/10 via Cygwin
 --------------------------------------

 The POSIX setup file can be reused for Cygwin.
-Please note, that you cannot use RT mode and you will have to remove the code responsible for checking and getting the needed capabilities, as libcap is not available in Cygwin.
+Please note, that you cannot use OpENer_RT (real-time mode) on Cygwin as libcap is not available.
 The easier and more supported way to build OpENer for Windows is to either use MinGW or Visual Studio.

 Compile for MinGW on Windows XP/7/8/10
 -------------------------------